 Paraiba Tourmaline Cabochon Ring by Oscar Heyman, 5.17 Carats

-Opals are fascinating stones containing a rainbow of colors and can come in different varieties, including black, white and fire opals.
+Known as the October birthstone, Opals are fascinating stones containing a rainbow of colors and can come in different varieties, including black, white, and fire opals.
 These stones are valued for their play of color and the fire that radiates from each opal, something you truly have to see in person to appreciate.
 Black opals are especially precious, primarily mined in Australia and often displaying a more vibrant rainbow of hues enhanced by their darker background.
 These stunning stones are said to bring positive energy to the wearer.

 Tourmaline is another stone with a wide array of colors, although, unlike opals, each stone sticks to one shade.
 With a believed result of good luck and happiness, wearing tourmaline is an excellent choice for anyone born in October or otherwise.
 One rare variety of tourmaline is the Paraiba.
 These neon blue stones are coveted by many collectors for their unusual, electrifying hue.

 Tiffany & Co.
 Citrine Earrings by Paloma Picasso

 Believed to encourage a calm state of mind in the wearer, topaz is the first of two birthstones for the month of November.
 Topaz demonstrates many different hues, like the sparkling pink seen above.
 Two of the rarest types of this gemstone are blue topaz and Imperial topaz, which exhibits a reddish-pink color.

 The second November birthstone, citrine, presents a warm yellow hue perfect for autumn.
 Citrine’s similar color to some varieties of topaz led to a case of mistaken identity for this stone in ancient times, but today its yellow color is recognized for its own individual beauty.
 This stone is also said to inspire self-improvement.